Jane Bennett is the m Read more [...]

 - Ethnic specialism?
 Bennetts are used to working with all ethnic groups and familiar with different customs and practices.

 - Home arranged funerals – yes, this is not uncommon for Bennetts, they are practiced at assisting with regular home visits and can make all the arrangements necessary for people to remain at home after death.

 - Local celebrants – Bennetts have some excellent local celebrants that they can suggest – they will generally meet you first and then suggest the person they think right for you.

 - Website – Comprehensive, informative website and active social media accounts.
-No prices online as yet.
+Prices are shown online.

 - Client support – Unsurpassed.
-Every client is informed about the bereavement support groups, and Bennetts can also offer individual counselling if it is required as they have a trained and qualified counsellor on the staff.
+Every client is informed about the Bennetts bereavement support groups, and they can also offer individual counselling if it is required as they have a trained and qualified counsellor on the staff.